Web Hosting for New Bloggers

 While I love having Flywheel as our host, I want to be very clear about this: if you are starting from ground zero with a new blog, Flywheel is overkill and unnecessary.
 Growing a blog takes time!
 If you fall inside the ‘normal’ statistical bell curves, it will take years, not months, to get tons of traffic to your site.

-Using Bluehost for the first year or two can save a significant amount of money, making it the perfect choice for a new site.
+Using Bluehost for the first few years can save you a few hundred bucks, which makes it the perfect choice for many new sites.

-Flywheel plans start at $14/month and they’re insanely fast.
-(Tip: if your pet peeve is slow computers and slow internet 🙋♂️, then do yourself a favor and choose Flywheel!)
+Flywheel plans start at $15/month, and they’re insanely fast.
+(Tip: if your pet peeve is slow computers and slow internet, then do yourself a favor and choose Flywheel!)

-Personally, if I was starting another website, I would choose Flywheel’s Tiny Plan ($14/month).
-The extra cost would be worth it to me, plus switching from one host to another can be a pain.
+Personally, if I was starting another website, I would choose Flywheel’s Tiny Plan ($15/month).
+The extra cost would be worth it to me.
+Plus, eventually having to upgrade from one host to another can be a pain.
 Starting with Flywheel eliminates the hassle of upgrading later on.
 In my opinion, Flywheel is the best web host for WordPress.

 If this sounds like you’re kind of web hosting provider, head to their website to learn more.